SlyCrackz/Pendor-Enhanced/README.md

 8. **Field and Village Battles**
 9. **Sieges**
 10. **Battles and Fights in General**
-    - Dynamic reassignment and reequipment - Vetrogor
+    - Dynamic reassignment and reequipment - credits to Vetrogor
 11. **Loot**
 12. **Economy and Prosperity**
 13. **Kingdom and Fief Management**